Celebration of Life

 In later life mom developed Parkinson’s Disease, she did not allow it to hinder her in anyway.
 If you would like to make a donation to Parkinson’s research or a charity of your choice it would be appreciated.

-A celebration of life will be held Saturday, May 28, 2022 at 2:00 PM at The Church of the Ressurection in Grand Bay Westfield, with interment following in St. Peter's Cemetery.
-In the meantime please toast her by having an ice cream treat and send us a picture of you enjoying it to email@example.com, and as mom says, be safe.
+A celebration of life will be held Saturday, May 28, 2022 at 2:00 PM at The Church of the Ressurection in Grand Bay Westfield, reception to follow with interment in St. Peter's Cemetery.
+In the meantime please toast her by having an ice cream treat and send us a picture of you enjoying it to firstname.lastname@example.org, and as mom says, be safe.

 Whether you're seeking the comfort of familiar tradition or an entirely unique celebration we are prepared to help.